 Remember, we have so many open-source intelligence tools today.
 A lot can be known about you and your family through the posts you make on social media.

-Don’t be quick to trust those that give you factful information about you or your relatives over the wire.
-You may be the one that shared the info they are giving you.
+Don’t be quick to trust those that give you factual information about you or your relatives over the wire.
+You may be the one that shared the information they are giving you.

 Double verification is one way you can unmask internet scammers on social media in the case of information over trust.